-Our lead tester, Jane Jackson, is a remote work expert.
-Having worked remotely while living on the road for a number of years, hunting down Wifi in the remote corners of the U.S., and the globe, Jane is no stranger to the importance of keeping a laptop safe and sound.
+Our lead tester Jane Jackson is a remote work expert.
+Having worked remotely while living on the road for several years, Jane is an expert at hunting down WiFi in the remote corners of the U.S. and the globe.
+This also means that she is no stranger to the importance of keeping a laptop safe and sound.
 When sitting in a coffee shop, your laptop case can say a lot about you.
 It also keeps your chargers, extra papers, headphones, and other gadgets organized and accounted for.
-Now that Jane lives in a house instead of a VW Vanagon, she still understands the importance of a protective laptop case.
-She is no stranger to spills and accidental drops.
+Though Jane now lives in a house instead of a VW Vanagon, she still understands the importance of a protective laptop case.
+She is definitely familiar with accidental spills and drops.
 After years of personal experience traveling with and working from laptops, she focused her highly-tuned eye on the task of assessing these sleeves to determine the very best available online.

 Analysis and Test Results

 We rigorously tested these laptop sleeves across several categories to see how well they dealt with the general wear and tear of daily use.
 Their performance across these rating metrics dictated how they landed overall.
 First, we assessed their ability to stand up to the inevitable spills and leaked water bottles that will happen over the course of a sleeve's lifetime.
-These water resistance tests were followed by two abrasion resistance tests to see how the fabrics held up to the abuse of travel.
+Two abrasion resistance tests followed these water resistance tests to see how the fabrics held up to the abuse of travel.
 Next, we considered each product's ease of use and features.
 We fiddled with pockets, zipped zippers, and packed and unpacked each one.

-For us, when we spread out our mobile work set up, the table is quickly cluttered with water bottles, coffee mugs, phones, cords, and laptops.
-More than once this chaotic spread has resulted in at least one spilled drink and moment of panic.
+Our at-home workspace fills with coffee mugs, kombucha bottles, water bottles, and bubbly water cans at an alarming rate.
+All this hydrating means plenty of opportunities for an accidental spill.
+More than once, this chaotic spread has resulted in at least one spilled drink and a resulting moment of panic.
 With those scarring memories in mind, we knew that testing these products' water-resistant qualities was a top priority.
-To test this, we used a slightly more controlled experiment and sprayed each case 20 times with a spray bottle.
-By doing this, we could observe how the fabric responded to water on its surface.
+We used a slightly more controlled experiment to conduct this test and sprayed each case 20 times with a spray bottle.
+By doing this, we could observe how the fabric responded to water on its surface without experiencing the panic of an actual spill.
 Many of the canvas and polyester sleeves shed the water with ease — droplets beaded on the surface and eventually rolled off.
-The neoprene cases absorbed the water, but never allowed it to soak through to the inner lining.
+The neoprene cases absorbed the water but never allowed it to soak through to the inner lining.

 If you're a frequent laptop user, you understand the abuses that a laptop endures over the course of a day.
-A laptop may be taken in and out of a backpack or messenger bag 5 or 6 times per day.
-It can be dragged across the table.
-A sleeve may end up on the floor, under the leg of a chair.
+The life of a laptop can be hard.
+A laptop leaving a messenger bag 5-6 times per day is not uncommon.
+It is also likely to encounter surfaces that are not always friendly.
+A sleeve may end up on the floor or getting tossed around in a bag.
 All of this goes to say that these sleeves need to be hardy.
-They need to stand up to anything thrown at them so that they can do their main job, which is protecting the precious electronic contents inside.
+To accomplish their primary function — protecting your valuable electronics — they need to be able to stand up to anything thrown at them.
 Rather than running over each sleeve with our Prius, we decided to test this metric by using sandpaper and scissors to scuff the surfaces of each case.
 By doing so, we were able to get an idea of how they would withstand everyday wear and tear.

 Ease of Use and Features

-Nearly all of the sleeves in this review come in a variety of sizes, designed to fit anything from a small 7-inch tablet to a giant 15-Inch MacBook Pro.
-We wanted to make sure that the sleeves fit the size laptop they were designed for, which meant measuring each one, comparing it to the listed dimensions, and assessing its fit for the appropriate computer.
+Nearly all of the sleeves in this review come in various sizes, designed to fit anything from a small 7-inch tablet to a giant 15-inch MacBook Pro.
+Our goal here was to ensure and assess the sleeve's fit for the designed laptop size.
+To accomplish this, we measured each sleeve and compared it to its listed dimensions.
+We then put the designed laptop size in and critiqued the fit.
 The cases here came in a claimed size of anywhere from 12.9 to 15.6 inches.
-Most of them fell in the 13.3-Inch category, and were tested with a 14-Inch MacBook.
-A few of the cases were tested in either 14 or 15-Inch sizes and were tested with a larger, 15-Inch MacBook Pro.
+Most of them fell in the 13.3-inch category and were tested with a 14-inch MacBook.
+A few of the cases were tested in either 14 or 15-inch sizes.
+For these cases, we used a larger, 15-inch MacBook Pro.
 This way, we were able to get a good read on the fit with a few different computer models.
 We then ranked the fit on a scale of perfect to poor accordingly.

 — Jane Jackson